avinashyadav16/The-Joy-of-Computing-Using-Pyhton/README.md

-# The Joy Of Computing Using Python_NPTEL-Course 🖥️🖥️
+# The Joy Of Computing Using Python-NPTEL-Course 🖥️🖥️
 Elective MOOC 12 Weeks long NPTEL Course's codes and solutions.

 <br>